sehrschlechtYT/KeepItems/readme.md

 ```
 # Do NOT edit this!
+# Do NOT edit this!
-config-version: 1
+config-version: 2

 filter:
   material:
-enabled: false #If the material list is enabled, only items that are in this list will be kept on death.
+    enabled: false #If the material filter is enabled, only items that are in this list will be kept on death.
     materials: #List of Materials: https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html
       - BUNDLE
   custom-name:
-enabled: false #If the customname list is enabled, only items with the custom names in this list will be kept on death.
+    enabled: false #If the custom name filter is enabled, only items with the custom names in this list will be kept on death.
     check-contains: true #If this is enabled, the plugin will check if the custom name of an item contains the specified name.
     names:
       - "&aEmerald sword"
   #Filters that support external plugins:
   custom-crafting:
-enabled: false #If this is enabled, all items created by the custom crafting plugin by WolfyScript that are defined in the list will be kept on death.
+    enabled: false #If this filter is enabled, all items created by the custom crafting plugin by WolfyScript that are defined in the list will be kept on death.
     items:
       - "myitems:emerald_sword" #Seperate folder and key with a ".".
   executable-items:
-enabled: false #If this is enabled, all items created by the executable items plugin by Ssomar that are defined in the list will be kept on death.
+    enabled: false #If this filter is enabled, all items created by the executable items plugin by Ssomar that are defined in the list will be kept on death.
     items:
       - "emerald_sword" #Use the id you entered when creating the item
 permission:
   enabled: false
   value: "keepitems.use"

+# If this is enabled, items will be cleared instead of kept on player death.
+clear-items: false

 # Debugging - If you want to see information about the filters in the console, set this to true.
 # Do not use this on a production server as it will spam the console.